 - 1. In order for the 4-H member and their dog to receive the proper amount of instruction necessary to complete the series of exercises and to discern that the dogs are not a safety risk to others, it is recommended that the 4-H member and dog attend a number of classes. - 2.
 Division 1A through 3A should attend a minimum of six classes. - 3.
 Divisions 3B and above should attend a minimum of four classes.
 Veteran dogs should attend a minimum of two classes provided they have completed at least two years in 4-H dog classes in Harrison County. - 4.
 The 4-H member AND dog MUST pass inspection by the 4-H dog superintendent and at least one assistant by attending regularly scheduled training sessions to determine the temperament of the dog and the knowledge of the 4-H member. - 5.
 If it is determined that the 4-H member cannot safely handle the dog during the training sessions, then the dog will not be allowed to compete in the Harrison County 4-H Dog show for the safety of the other members, their dogs, and the attendees.
 This will be determined by the 4-H Dog superintendent and either the 4-H Educator or at least a 4-H Council officer. - 6.
-The 4-H member will still be credited with project completion, providing they have met all other requirements of meeting general enrollment and form deadlines, completed one manual activity and form 4-H 390-W and turned in their general record sheet packet at project check-in.
+The 4-H member will still be credited with project completion, providing they have met all other requirements of meeting general enrollment and form deadlines, and the project superintendent or 4-H Educator has verified the existence of the completed project/subject or the member's participation in a 4-H educational experience